amenocal/limpia-tu-monorepositorio/actividades/grafting-repositorio.md

 git fetch historial
 ```

-At this point, you should still only have one commit in your repository.
-We can verify this by running `git log`:

 A este punto, todavia deberiamos de tener solo un commit en nuestro repositorio.
 Podemos verificar esto ejecutando `git log`:

 ```bash